With thanks to Charlotte Mason.

 All children will be taught the correct pencil hold and will practice mark making each day they attend.

-The welfare of children is our priority.
+The welfare and learning of children is our priority.
 We risk assess our operations, recruitment and day-to-day operations to ensure that we are meeting and exceeding local and national requirements.

 All staff are safeguarding trained across a wide range of safeguarding concerns: